emmawalshdev/The-Book-bar/README.md

   - Once a user clicks the submit button on the search bar, one of the following occurs:
     - No results found:
-      - No book cars are returned.
+      - No book cards are returned.
-      - The 'Sort by' button disappears.
+      - The Sort by button disappears.
       - User feedback is returned.
 This states that the search was unsuccessful.
       - An animated book gif is displayed.
-      - A 'Reset' button is displayed.
+      - A Reset button is displayed.
 If clicked, the user is redirected back to the homepage.

     - Results found:
       - All book cards matching the keyword are returned.
-      - The 'Sort by' button disappears.
+      - The Sort by button disappears.
-      - A 'Reset' button is displayed.
+      - A Reset button is displayed.
 If clicked, the user is redirected back to the homepage.

 - Pagination
   - Pagination is present on all three versions of the homepage (A-Z, Z-A, and New-Old).